-N o. of Men nbers Committee Executive Director (ED) Non- executive Director (NED) Independent Director (ID) Committee Functions Charter Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not Responsible for the management of the business and affairs of the Company between sessions of the To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated

-1 1 1 1 Has adopted in session.
-Assist the Board Board of Directors.
-The Audit to it in the By- laws or on a majority vote of the Board, subject to the limitations provided by Section 35 of the Corporation Code of the Philippines.
-To conduct Audit 0 2 2 a Charter in the performance of its oversight responsibility for financial reports and financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management handbook and pertinent accounting standards, legal and regulatory requirements.
+Executive Independent Committee Committee Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
+Responsible for the management of the business and affairs of the Company between sessions of the Board of Directors.
+To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated to it in the Bylaws or on a majority vote of the Board, subject to the limitations provided by Section 35 of the Corporation Code of the Philippines.
+Audit 0 2 2 Has adopted a Charter Assist the Board in the performance of its oversight responsibility for financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management handbook and pertinent accounting standards, legal and regulatory requirements.
 Perform oversight financial management functions specifically in the areas of managing credit, market, liquidity, operational, legal and other risks of the Company, and crisis management.
-Committee, among others, have the following responsibilities: Evaluate and determine any non-audit work performed by External Auditors; Establish and identify the reporting line of the Internal Auditor; Monitor and evaluate the adequacy and effectiveness of the Company's internal control system, including financial reporting control and information technology security; Review all interim and annual financial statements before submission to the Board; Ensure that the accounting and auditing processes, practices and investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on the Committee's own initiative , and management's response thereto.
+The Audit Committee, among others, have the following responsibilities: Evaluate and determine any non-audit work performed by External Auditors; Establish and identify the reporting line of the Internal Auditor; Monitor and evaluate the adequacy and effectiveness of the Company's internal control system, including financial reporting control and information technology security; Review all interim and annual financial statements before submission to the Board; Ensure that the accounting and auditing processes, practices and methods of the Company comply with Philippine and internationally- accepted standards; Develop a To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on the Committee's own initiative , and management's response thereto.

-$^{\rm 36}$ Updated for the year ended December 31, 2013.
+$^{\rm 29}$ Updated for the year ended December 31, 2013.